Estimated reading time: 0 minutes

 “I’m not going to own it for long” or “I’m planning to flip it.”

 When you sell the property, the buyer’s title agent will be able to do more efficient work if an Owner’s Policy is already in place.
 Not to mention that, as the owner, you will be responsible for resolving issues that affect the insurability of the property.
-Title defects may drastically affect your ability to resell the property when they are discovered during the settlement process.
+Title defects found during the settlement process can drastically diminish the ability to sell your home.

 “This is just an investment property” or “This is just a vacation home.”

 Regardless of how you’ll use the home, it’s still an investment – and an asset.
-Title issues may arise regardless of how the home was or will be used.
+Your house may be a vacation home, but it is still an asset worth protecting.

 “I’ve been told that title insurance isn’t worth it.”